hyperledger-archives/fabric-chaintool/README.md

 }
 ```
-Chaintool deterministically maps functions declared within a CCI to an [encoded function name](#function-encoding), and expects the corresponding input parameter to be a base64 encoded protobuf message as the first and only arg string.
+Chaintool deterministically maps functions declared within a CCI to an [encoded function name](#function-encoding), and expects the corresponding input parameter to be a serialized protobuf message as the first and only arg string.

 Example:
 ```